 - 1 can refried beans

-- 1/2 cup of milk, cream or a little Crema
+- 1/3 to 1/2 cup of milk, cream or a little Crema (or sour cream)

-Add butter to pan and heat over medium heat.
-Add in can of refried beans, including any liquid.
-Stir together.
-Add the dairy and continue to heat, stirring now and then, until desired thickness is reached, a minute or two.
+When warmed through, add the dairy and continue to heat, stirring now and then, until desired thickness is reached, a minute or two.